positively-charged/bcc/doc/details.md

 }
 ```

+--

-Nested namespaces can be declared in one go:
+A nested namespace can be declared in one go:

 ```
 // These are the same: